Procrastination and Motivation Counselling in Halifax

 Habitual procrastination refers to the tendency to avoid important tasks which need to be accomplished.
 For students, this may result in poor performance on tests or exams.
 For others, procrastination and a lack of motivation may interfere with career advancement, home maintenance, and the achievement of personal goals.

-Procrastination (and an associated lack of motivation) is a vicious cycle of feeling overwhelmed by responsibilities, experiencing pressure to complete these tasks, fearing failure, delaying action, allowing oneself to be distracted by less important tasks, losing motivation, avoiding the original responsibility, and ultimately feeling guilty about procrastinating.
+Procrastination (and an associated lack of motivation) is a vicious cycle of feeling overwhelmed by responsibilities, experiencing pressure to complete these tasks, fearing failure, delaying action, allowing oneself to be distracted by less important tasks, losing motivation, avoiding the original responsibility, and ultimately feeling guilty about procrastinating and overwhelmed by the growing number of responsibilities.

 Why do we procrastinate?